pourmand1376/hugopapermod_english/content/posts/2023/YOLOv5-Interpretability-GradCAM/index.md

 ![cat-dog-default](cat-dog-default.png#center)

-You can see a full demo at `explainer/demo.ipynb` file.
+> You can see a full demo at `explainer/demo.ipynb` file.
+If you want to work with that in colab, [here](https://colab.research.google.com/github/pourmand1376/yolov5/blob/add_gradcam/explainer/demo.ipynb) is the direct link to it.

 I have submitted a pull-request [here](https://github.com/ultralytics/yolov5/pull/10649).
 You can use the my code as soon as it is merged in the base repository.
 But, for now, you can add it manually.
 All my code is written inside `explainer/explainer.py`.